In What States is Growing Weed Legal of 2025?

 Including Arkansas, Hawaii, Illinois, Oklahoma, and South Dakota.

-In these statess, you must inform the state’s medical marijuana program organization that you intend to grow and track your plants.
+In these statess, you must inform the state’s medical Marijuana program organization that you intend to grow and track your plants.

 Alabama, Delaware, Florida, Georgia, Iowa, Idaho, Indiana, Louisiana, Kansas, Kentucky, South Carolina, Tennessee, Texas, Mississippi, New Hampshire, New Jersey, Nebraska, North Carolina, North Dakota, Pennsylvania, Utah, West Virginia, Wyoming, Wisconsin.